LackOfMorals/lackofmorals.github.io/_posts/2025-05-23-graphql-jwks-part-2.md

 extend @authentication( jwt: { roles: { includes: "acmeGraphQLUser" } })
 ```

-Lets dig into what's going
+Lets dig into what's going on here.

 We define a type, JWTPayload that's decorated with @jwt.
 You can use any type name so long as you add @jwt.
 Within the type we have an array of strings, roles and we use @jwtClaim to copy over values from the JWT payload claim 'scp' into it.
 So the net result is we now have access to the values defined in the scp claim of our JWT.
 We have to do this as scp is a private claim from Okta and not a publically registered one.
 If we were only using [public claim names](https://www.rfc-editor.org/rfc/rfc7519#section-4.1) from the JWT specification, e.g iss, then we don't need to do this as those claims are automatically available to us.